arxanas/git-branchless/README.md

 `git log --graph` only shows commits which have branches attached with them.
 If you prefer to work without branches, then `git log --graph` won't work for you.

-To support users who rewrite history extensively, `git sl` also points out commits which have been abandoned and need to be repaired (descendants of commits marked with `rewritten as abcd1234`).
+To support users who rewrite their commit graph extensively, `git sl` also points out commits which have been abandoned and need to be repaired (descendants of commits marked with `rewritten as abcd1234`).
 They can be automatically fixed up with `git restack`, or manually handled.

 </details>

-### Navigate and manipulate
+### Manipulate

-Rewrite history without fear:
+Edit your commit graph without fear:

 <p align="center">
 <a href="https://asciinema.org/a/3UVPMf0IpJaGdP6Kd6Zum4cq8" target="_blank"><img src="https://asciinema.org/a/3UVPMf0IpJaGdP6Kd6Zum4cq8.svg" /></a>